 Laparoscopy for endometriosis

 How to prepare for your surgery & how to speed your recovery

-For many women going into hospital for the first time to have a Laparoscopy can be a worrying time.
+For many going into hospital for the first time to have a Laparoscopy can be a worrying time.
 The emotional anxiety about what the surgeon will find will cause as much concern as the actual process of having an operation.
 I have put together here a list of tips, ideas and advice to help you get prepared for your laparoscopy and how to help your recovery

 If you are well prepared the whole experience will be less traumatic and frightening.
 It is also vital to obtain information from your consultant or gynaecologist as to what they intend to achieve during your laparoscopy.